-On December 20, 2019, the Department proposed the DWSRF IUP for FFY2020/SFY2021.
-In response to comments received, the Department proposed amendments in February 2020 on the project and principal forgiveness caps for projects to address lead exposure in drinking water that are being funded with the approximately \$110M transferred as a result of the Water Infrastructure Funding Transfer Act (S. 1689).
-No further substantive changes have been made as a result of comments received on the amendments.
+In response to comments received on the proposed December 2019 FFY2020 IUP, the Department is proposing additional amendments on the project and principal forgiveness caps for projects to address lead exposure in drinking water that are being funded with the approximately \$110M transferred as a result of the Water Infrastructure Funding Transfer Act (S. 1689).